rurban/ctl/docs/index.md

 set core methods.

 The CTL is **formally verified** via cbmc and satabs models for most core functions, the STL not.
-Several STL bugs and limitations have been found by our test suite.
+Several STL bugs and limitations have been found by our extensive test suite.
 See also [cprover.org/stl/](http://www.cprover.org/stl/) for <vector> and <list> verifications.

 Proper unicode security practices are in work.
 The STL and most other libraries ignore it.
 Esp. for identifiers, which need to be identifiable, but are not.
+But the STL cannot even compare, i.e. find strings, only byte buffers.

 ## Running Tests